Creek Cleanup May 12 through 24

-Every spring AWC presents a program of speakers who address current, relevant topics.
+Every year, AWC presents a program of speakers who address current, relevant topics.
 Our meetings have focused on the impact of plastic on waterways and wildlife, invasive species, creek restoration, and human feeding of waterfowl.
-The 2020 annual meeting has been postponed due to Covid-19.
-We hope to be back in spring 2021.
+We hope to be back in fall 2022.

 Scoop the Poop!